jason-devcode/design_patterns/concepts/SOLID_Principles.md

 7. A subclass must not be able to modify private fields of the superclass.

 **Interface Segregation Principle:**
+An interface should not force a class to implement methods that are irrelevant or unnecessary for it.
+Therefore, it is better to divide (segregate) the interface into smaller and more specific interfaces so that classes only have to implement the methods they actually use.

 **Dependency Inversion Principle:**